donnacamos/makeup_sales/README.md

-# Makeup::Sales
+# Makeup Sales

-Hello Beautiful!
+Welcome to the Makeup Sales CLI App!

-This app will let you see in real time the sales of the day going on at Ulta Beauty.
+Follow the installation instructions below to see the sales going on at Ulta Beauty's website.

 ## Installation